appcues/appcues-capacitor-plugin/README.md

 # appcues-capacitor-plugin

-Appcues Capcitor plugin to bridge the native Appcues SDKs in an Ionic application.
+Capcitor plugin to bridge the native Appcues SDKs in an Ionic application.

 ## Install